 To learn the complexities of the Ontario Private Eye industry you will need to understand a few Private Investigator industry topics.
 Regional licensing requirements for Private Investigators will teach you what you need to obtain your Ontario Private Investigator license.
 To help you decide if you want to enter the career of private investigation you, will have to learn the common misconceptions about the Private Investigation industry.
 Understanding the learning curve of a Private Investigator will set you up to become a successful PI.

 Before entering the Ontario PI industry, it is useful to know the challenges encountered as a Professional Private Investigator.
 This will also help you make career decisions.
 Then you need to learn what you will be doing as a Private Investigator.
 Learning the areas of specialization as a Professional Private Investigator and types of clients and corresponding file requirements will help with this.
 You will need to learn how Ontario Investigators obtain assignments and hours of work to determine if this work environment is right for you.

-If you are concerned about your ability to perform as an Ontario Private Investigator, learning what factors will determine your aptitude as a Professional Private Investigator and what makes a “good” Professional Private Investigator will be essential.
+If you are concerned about your ability to perform as a Toronto Private Investigator, learning what factors will determine your aptitude as a Professional Private Investigator and what makes a “good” Professional Private Investigator will be essential.
 It is also important to know the physical and health requirements and health considerations.
 Then there is equipment.
 Learning about equipment needed in order to get started in a career as a Professional Private Investigator is a must.